tienvv1234/react-query/README.md

 Treat the query key as a dependency array
     - When key changes, create a new query
 Query function values should be part of the key

+### pagination
+- Track current page in component state (currentPage)
+- Use query keys that include the page number ['posts', currentPage]
+- User clicks "next page" or "previous page" button
+    - Update currentPage in component state
+    - React Query will automatically refetch data for the new page